Krrish: Music

-Tamil

-Critical reviews of the soundtrack were generally favourable, though some in the media called it a disappointment.
-Joginder Tuteja of Bollywood Hungama gave the album a rating of 3.5 out of 5 stars, saying that it was "another good outing for Bollywood music lovers."
-He especially praised the songs "Chori Chori", "Koi Tumsa Nahi" and "Pyaar Ki Ek Kahaani."
-Sukanya Verma of Rediff gave a favourable review for the soundtrack's "catchy" songs.
-However, she felt that while the songs meshed with the film, "none of them bear the staying power of Rajesh Roshan's earlier soundtracks."
-Shruti Bhasin of Planet Bollywood enjoyed the original songs, giving 7.5 out of 10 stars, but was disappointed with the remixes.
-Dr. Mandar V. Bichu of Gulf News said that it did not live up to the pre-release expectations.

 Marketing

-As a part of the marketing, Merchandise were offered for sale prior to the film's release to maximize profits.
+As a part of the marketing, Merchandise was offered for sale prior to the film's release to maximize profits.
 These included action figures, masks, and other toys.

+A Krrish game was made in 2006 by Indiagames after the release of Krrish.

 Release

 Theatrical

 The final budget of Krrish came to ₹40 crore, which at that time was considered a big-budget film by Hindi film standards.
 The film was released on 23 June 2006 with 1,000 prints.
 Krrish was simultaneously released along with dubbed versions in Tamil and Telugu languages.
 It was the first Indian film to receive payments in advance for product placement, music, and international distribution rights.

 Home media

 The film's DVD was released in Region 1 on 18 August 2006, by Adlabs.
 On 21 August 2006, it was released for all regions by Filmkraft.
 Adlabs also released a Blu-ray version.

+Film festivals

+It was also notably screened under the "Informative Screening (Feature)" film category at the 2014 Pyongyang International Film Festival in North Korea.